AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ---
-description: Learn about how you can analyze the results of A/B tests in the CJA Experimentation panel.
+description: Learn how you can analyze the results of A/B tests in the CJA Experimentation panel.
 title: Experimentation panel
 feature: Panels
 exl-id: e11169b4-2c73-4dd4-bca7-c26189d60631